cerulean747/Reddit-Comment-Removal/README.md

 For 2), I use a word embedding approach.
 Word embeddings can capture contextual meanings of words by capturing relationships between words.
 These words are transformed into numerical vectors, which are learned in such a way that words with similar meanings will also have similar representation in the vector space.
 This context is not captured by bag-of-words models.
 I use both a default word embedding layer used in Keras as well as a set of embeddings pretrained on Wikipedia: https://wikipedia2vec.github.io/wikipedia2vec/intro/

-Based on the pre-trained Wikipedia embeddings, we can see what some of the most similar words to the most "important" words in our corpus are, using cosine similarity.
+Based on the pre-trained Wikipedia embeddings, we can see what some of the most similar words to the most "important" words in our corpus are, using Word2Vec cosine similarity.

 <img src="imgs/think_sim.png" width = "450"/>     <img src="imgs/people_sim.png" width = "450"/>

 <img src="imgs/know_sim.png" width = "450"/>    <img src="imgs/good_sim.png" width = "450"/>

-Although there are a few interesting ones, most of these words seem semantically similar to their respective root words.
+Although there are a few interesting ones, most of these words are semantically similar to their respective root words.
+Therefore these vectors seem to capture the contextual meaning of these words fairly well.

 For my models, I use both simple neural networks and convolutional networks, and incorporate word embeddings as an additional layer in these models.
 For each of these models, I use 1 inner or convolutional layer, binary crossentropy loss, twenty epochs, Adam optimizer, and default parameters.